Lapland-UAS-Tequ/tequ-node-red-plotly-add/README.md

 Manages creation, adding data and clearing Plotly-chart.

-- You have to create ui-template that holds plotly chart with unique id.
+- You have to create separate ui-template that holds plotly chart with unique id.
-- You have to edit subflow.json file manually after installation and replace ui-base id on flow -> ui-template and flow -> ui-base.

 Example ui-template: